fuzziqersoftware/memwatch/README.md

 - `freeze [+n<name>] <address-or-result-id> +s<size> [+d]`: Identical to the above command, but uses the data already present in the process's memory.
 Size is specified in hexadecimal.
 - `freeze [+n<name>] <address-or-result-id> +m<max-entries> <data> [+N<null-data>] [+d]`: Sets a freeze on an array of `max-entries` items starting at `address` with the given data.
 If `data` is not present in the array, the first null entry in the array is overwritten with `data`.
 Null entries are those whose contents are entirely zeroes, or whose contents match `null-data` if `null-data` is given.
 The size of each array element is assumed to be the size of `data`. `data` and `null-data` must have equal sizes.
 - `unfreeze [id]`: If `id` is not given, displays the list of currently-frozen regions.
 Otherwise, `id` may be the index, address, or name of the region to unfreeze.
 If a name is given and multiple regions have the same name, unfreezes all of them.
 If `*` is given, unfreezes all regions.
-- `enable <id>`: Enables the given frozen regions, so their values will be written.
+- `enable <id>` or `+ <id>`: Enables the given frozen regions, so their values will be written.
 Values for `id` are specified in the same way as for the `unfreeze` command.
-- `disable <id>`: Disables the given frozen regions, so their values will not be written.
+- `disable <id>` or `- <id>`: Disables the given frozen regions, so their values will not be written.
 Values for `id` are specified in the same way as for the `unfreeze` command.
 - `frozen [data | commands]`: Displays the list of currently-frozen regions.
 If run as `frozen data`, displays the data associated with each region as well.
 If run as `frozen commands`, displays for each frozen region a command to freeze that region (this is generally a more concise way to view frozen regions with their data).

 ### Execution state management commands

 memwatch implements experimental support for viewing and modifying execution state in the target process, implemented by the following commands:
 - `pause`: Pauses the target process.
-- `resume`: Unpauses the target process.
+- `unpause` or `resume`: Unpauses the target process.
 - `signal <signum>`: Sends the Unix signal `signum` to the target process.
 See the signal(3) manual page for a list of signals.
 - `regs`: Reads the register state for all threads in the target process.
 If the process is not paused, thread registers might not represent an actual overall state of the process at any point in time.
 - `wregs <thread_id> <value> <reg>`: Writes `value` to `reg` in one thread of the target process. `thread_id` should match one of the thread IDs shown by the regs command.
 - `stacks [size]`: Reads `size` bytes from the stack of each thread.
 If not given, `size` defaults to 0x100 (256 bytes).
+This won't provide a consistent snapshot of the process' state unless it's paused.
 - `run <filename> [+l<start_label_name>] [+s<stack_size>] [+r] [+n]`: Assembles the given assembly code (from the file) and runs it in a new thread in the target process.
 The file must be written in Intel syntax, and only common opcodes are supported.
 If `+l` is given, execution will start at the given label; otherwise it will start at the label `start`.
 If `+s` is given, the value will be rounded up to a page boundary, and that much memory will be allocated for the thread's stack; if `+s` is not given, the default stack size is 4KB.
-If `[+r]` is given, memwatch will print the thread's register values when it terminates.
+If `+r` is given, memwatch will print the thread's register values when it terminates.
 If `+n` is given, memwatch will not wait for the thread to terminate, and will not deallocate its code and stack space.
 Without this option, memwatch will wait until the thread terminates or until memwatch receives a SIGINT (Ctrl+C), in which case it will terminate the thread and free its memory.

 ## Search types
 memwatch supports searching for the following types of variables.
 Any type except 'str' may be prefixed by the letter 'r' to perform reverse-endian searches (that is, to search for big-endian values on a little-endian architecture, or vice versa).